sunbird-cb/mentoring/src/api-doc/elevate-setup.md

 Please refer to the below documentation to install Docker and docker-compose on the Ubuntu server. https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04

-1. Download docker and setup file from elevate repositories
+1. Download the docker and setup file from the elevate repositories

     - Create folder 'elevate/backend'
         ```bash
         mkdir elevate
-        cd /elevate/
+        cd elevate/
         mkdir backend
+        cd backend
         ```
     - Download the [docker-compose-mentoring.yml](https://github.com/ELEVATE-Project/mentoring/blob/temp_setup/docker-compose-mentoring.yml) file from the elevate-mentoring repository and paste that to the backend folder
-    - Since the setup file and distributionColumn file for both the user and the mentoring service has the same name, download the mentoring [setup](https://github.com/ELEVATE-Project/mentoring/blob/temp_setup/src/setup.sh) and mentoring[ distributionColumn.sql](https://github.com/ELEVATE-Project/mentoring/blob/temp_setup/src/distributionColumns.psql).
+    - Since the setup file and distributionColumn file for both the user and the mentoring service have the same name, download the mentoring [setup](https://github.com/ELEVATE-Project/mentoring/blob/temp_setup/src/setup.sh) and mentoring[ distributionColumn.sql](https://github.com/ELEVATE-Project/mentoring/blob/temp_setup/src/distributionColumns.psql).
 Create a folder named "mentoring" and move the setup file and distributionColumn.sql to mentoring folder
-    - Apply the same for user service also, download the user[ setup](https://github.com/ELEVATE-Project/user/blob/temp_setup/src/setup.sh) file and user[ distributionColumn.sql](https://github.com/ELEVATE-Project/user/blob/temp_setup/src/distributionColumns.psql).
+    - Apply the same for user service also, download the user[ setup](https://github.com/ELEVATE-Project/user/blob/temp_setup/src/setup.sh) file and user[ distributionColumn.sql](https://github.com/ELEVATE-Project/user/blob/temp_setup/src/distributionColumns.sql).
 Create a folder named "user" and move the setup file and distributionColumn.sql to user folder

 2. Create .env file for mentoring service
    The [link](https://github.com/ELEVATE-Project/mentoring.git) to the mentoring repository has been provided for your reference:

     ```bash
-    $ cd /elevate/backend
+    $ cd elevate/backend
     $ nano mentoring_env
     ```